FusionCache/docs/docs/kvappend/kvappend.md

 <br/>

 ### Object
 Add member(s) to an object.
-If the member name alreay exists, it is ignored.
+If the member already exists, it is ignored.

 Given:
 ```json